MingzhenGao1/Code-for-analyzing-NO2-and-wildfire-relationship-in-California-2020-/data/raw/README.md

 The fire activity in 2020 was downloaded from NASA FIRMS (Fire Information for Resource Management System) offical website (https://firms.modaps.eosdis.nasa.gov/).
 This data set was used to generate figure 13-14.

+TROPOMI_NO2_5km.tif

+The TROPOMI tropospheric NO₂ column data in 2020 was obtained from the Sentinel-5P OFFL NO₂ product via Google Earth Engine (Dataset ID: COPERNICUS/S5P/OFFL/L3_NO2).
+This data set was used to generate figure 7-8 and 10-12.